SlenderWall Lightweight Wall Panel System

 How is the fire-stop between floors handled?

-How do you seal between the panels?
+How do you seal the joint between panels?

 Weatherproofing the SLENDERWALL® system is handled by caulking contractors that use the most up-to-date sealants on the market.
+Typically, one or two lines of caulk or the OPTIONAL H2Out system are used.
+Some conditions may require that flashing be considered.

-How do you seal the roof panels?
+How do you seal parapet panels?

 What is the standard size of a SLENDERWALL® panel?

 SLENDERWALL® panels are designed for each project.
-Each building façade is separately “panelized” to produce the most panel repetition and the largest practical size, based on the building features.
+The building façade is separately “panelized” to produce the most panel repetition and the largest practical size, based on the building features.
 As a result, there is no standard size panel; however, a typical size is 10-feet by 30-feet (300 sf)

 What does a SLENDERWALL® panel weigh compared to a conventional precast panel?